AdobeDocs/commerce-knowledge-base.en/help/best-practices/redis/extended-redis-cache-implementation-magento-commerce-2.3.5.md

 These optimizations include:

 * Diminish the size of network data transfers between Redis and Adobe Commerce.
-* Lower Redis consumption of CPU cycles by improving the adapter’s ability to automatically determine what needs to be loaded.
+* Lower Redis consumption of CPU cycles by improving the adapter's ability to automatically determine what needs to be loaded.
 * Reduce race conditions on Redis write operations.

 ## Affected products and versions